 Java Control Structures

-Normally, "flow of control," the computer executes the instructions in the sequence in which they appear, one by one.
-This condition is called sequence accomplishment .
-In computer programming, the statement that will be accomplished next is not necessarily located in the next line.
-This scenario is known as transfer of program control.
-From the following lessons you can understand the control structures and statements in Java language.
+Typically, during the "flow of control," the computer executes the instructions in the order they appear, one after the other.
+This is known as sequential execution.
+However, in computer programming, the statement to be executed next may not necessarily be located in the next line of code.
+This is referred to as transfer of program control.
+In the following lessons, you will gain an understanding of control structures and statements in the Java programming language.